manuelmarcos/RibotTeam/README.md

    * App Icon: It just has a letter and a color.
 Simple and clear like google App, Vine App, Wikipedia App, tumblr App ...
    * Launch screen: It is an empty table view.
 Such as twitter App, notes App, foursquare App ...

 I am quite happy with the result, It is colorful and smooth.
+Hope you enjoy it too!!!